zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 Sayanaya says.

 [APZ 194.2] (#apz194 .2) {#apz194 .2 .ref .apz} "Facts That Fear Its Fear
-Wedda” is the 'yet' to sound the evil nostrever again How much big is that fearful, and lions are the business Leopard bear, wolves mummu, serpents scorpio spatula There are also people who have or do not have the wrong work of thieves or done.
+Wedda" is the 'yet' to sound the evil nostrever again How much big is that fearful, and lions are the business Leopard bear, wolves mummu, serpents scorpio spatula There are also people who have or do not have the wrong work of thieves or done.